-- If Bridge W uses the RPID in the same way as the NICs label their RPs, then the CNM is returned to the right NIC.
-This is good. - Note that Service Provider Link Aggregation has the same desire that both ends of the aggregated link make the same distribution choices.
+CNM has the same RPID tag as the guilty data frame.
+If Bridge W uses the RPID in the same way as the NICs label their RPs, then the CNM is returned to the right NIC.
+This is good.

 Reaction Point ID tag: downside